-Indicator lights There are eight LEDs on the front of the control that will aid in testing and troubleshooting.
-During normal operation, these lights indicate the following functions: Power light on • the 24Vac power supply has been connected and the control is energized.
-Heat Demand light on the control is receiving a 24Vac external Heat Demand signal at terminals Heat Dem - Heat Dem (1 and 2) or the Heat Demand selector switch is in the "Permanent" position.
-OR DHW Demand light on • the control is receiving a 24Vac DHW Demand signal at terminals DHW Dem - DHW Dem (3 and 4).
-WWSD light on the outdoor temperature is above the WWSD point and the control has shut the heating system off.
-Unoccupied light on the terminals Uno Sw -Com Sen (11 and 12) are shorted together, switching the control into Unoccupied (setback) mode.
-Min.
-Supply light on • the control has calculated that it must operate the boiler to maintain the Minimum Supply temperature; the outdoor temperature is not cold enough for Heating Curve operation.
-Boiler light on • the boiler relay is on, closing the contacts between the Boiler (9 and 10) terminals.
-Test light on • the control is going through the programmed test routine.
+There are eleven LEDs on the front of the control that will aid in testing and troubleshooting.
+During normal operation, these lights indicate the following functions:

+Power light on the 24Vac power supply has been connected and the control is energized.
+Heat Demand light on the control is receiving a 24Vac external Heat Demand signal at terminals Heat Dem - Heat Dem (1 and 2) or the Heat Demand selector switch is in the "Permanent" position or a 10K Zone Control causes a Heat Demand.
+DHW Demand light on the control is receiving a 24Vac DHW Demand signal at terminals DHW Dem - DHW Dem (3and 4) or a DHW sensor is connected and has determined a need for DHW generation.
+WWSD light on • the outdoor temperature is above the WWSD point and the control has shut the heating system off.
+Unoccupied light on the terminals Com Sen - Uno Sw (17 and 18) are shorted together, switching the control into Unoccupied (setback) mode.
+Minimum light on the control has calculated that it must operate the boiler(s) to maintain the Minimum Supply temperature since the outdoor temperature is not cold enough for Heating Curve operation.
+System pump light on the system pump relay is on, closing the contacts between terminals 7 &amp; 8.
+DHW pump light on the DHW pump/valve relay is on, closing the contacts between terminals 9 &amp; 10.
+Stage 1 or 2 light on a boiler relay is on, closing the contacts between terminals 11 &amp; 12 or 13 &amp; 14.
+Test light on / flashing the control is going through the programmed test routine / is halted.